China Conducts Military Drills Focusing on Taiwan Strait

 The latest exercises "focus on subjects of identification and verification, warning and expulsion, and interception and detention so as to test the troops' capabilities of area regulation and control, joint blockade and control, and precision strikes on key targets," Eastern Theater Command spokesperson Shi Yi was quoted as saying on the Chinese Defense Ministry's Weibo social media account.

-Taiwan reported that 76 military aircraft and 19 naval or government ships had entered waters and airspace near the island, with 37 of the planes crossing the center line in the 160-kilometer (110-mille) wide Taiwan Strait that forms an unofficial border, but which China refuses to acknowledge.
+Taiwan reported that 76 military aircraft and 19 naval or government ships had entered waters and airspace near the island, with 37 of the planes crossing the center line in the 110-mille wide Taiwan Strait that forms an unofficial border, but which China refuses to acknowledge.

 China's Shandong aircraft carrier group also entered into Taiwan's air defense identification zone, a self-defined area tracked by the military.